 9. Schedule the next step

-If you do determine that there is a reason to talk with them in more detail, don’t hesitate to close the next step of scheduling a follow-up meeting.
+If you do find a reason to talk with them in more detail, don’t hesitate to close the next step of scheduling a follow-up meeting.
 And don’t be afraid to do this quickly – you could do this after only talking with someone for a few minutes.

 The last thing you want to do is get into some sort of deep conversation right there at a networking event.
 Not only does this not allow you to get the most out of your conversation with the other person, but it also wastes valuable time that you can spend meeting other new contacts.